 “Identifying partnerships is one of the most delicate and important factors right now.
 ‘We are in this together’ is something we hear constantly, this is true, but then we must act on it.
 We need to collaborate, support and promote each other. “ – Promoter

-Even the majority of Doubters believe this to be the case, despite their concerns about collaboration gaining equal work and equal benefits for all parties involved.
+Even the majority of Doubters believe this, despite concerns about collaboration gaining equal work and benefits for all involved.

 “The only way we all make it through this time is to work together and help each other, promote each other and not be afraid to talk/communicate.
 We are not alone, but we are in a large sea, and we know there are boats out there … we just need a life jacket or a ladder or helping hand to get into the boat!” – Doubter